Almost disjoint families and some automorphic and injective properties of $\ell_\infty/c_0$: Introduction

+\end{definition} For example, Johnson and Zippin proved in \cite{john-zip} that $c_0(\kappa)$ is $Y$-extensible for any subspace $Y\subseteq c_0(\kappa)$ and any infinite cardinal $\kappa$, or Lindenstrauss and Rosenthal proved in \cite{auto-linros} that $\ell_\infty$ is $2^\omega$-automorphic and it is not automorphic, while in \cite{automorphic} Moreno and Plichko proved that $\kappa$-automorphic ($Y$-automorphic) space must be $\kappa$-extensible ($Y$-extensible) for any infinite cardinal $\kappa$ (and any Banach space $Y$).
+Also, clearly, universal \(\kappa\)-injectivity (universal \(Y\)-injectivity) implies \(\kappa\)-extensibility (\(Y\)-extensibility) so extensibility is the weakest property of all three.
+A~modern account and many new results on such restricted injective and automorphic properties focused on separable injectivity are presented in the monograph \cite{book} by Avil\'es, Cabello S\'anchez, Castillo, Gonz\'alez and Moreno.

-In this paper we focus on the above properties for the Banach space $\ell_\infty/c_0\equiv C(\beta\N\setminus \N)$ which is well-known to be rather sensitive to additional set-theoretic assumptions (\cite{book, universal, christina, dow, drewnowski, cristobal, krupski, stevo}).
+In this paper we focus on the above properties for the Banach space $\ell_\infty/c_0\equiv C(\beta\N\setminus \N)$, which is well known to be rather sensitive to additional set-theoretic assumptions (\cite{book, universal, christina, dow, drewnowski, cristobal, krupski, stevo}).
 It had been an open problem whether $\ell_\infty/c_0$ is an injective Banach space.
 It was solved in the negative by Amir in \cite{amir}.
 In fact, Rosenthal's proof of this result (Proposition 1.2 of \cite{rosenthal}) shows that $\ell_\infty/c_0$ is not universally $c_0(2^\omega)$-injective.
-On the other hand it is shown in \cite{book} that $\ell_\infty/c_0$ is universally separably injective and is separably automorphic, so separably extensible by the above mentioned result of \cite{automorphic}.
+On the other hand, it is shown in \cite{book} that $\ell_\infty/c_0$ is universally separably injective and separably automorphic, so also separably extensible.